The Cuckoo's Calling

 The Cuckoo's Calling is a crime fiction novel written by British author J. K. Rowling, published under the pseudonym Robert Galbraith.
 It is the first novel in the Cormoran Strike series of detective novels and was first published on 4 April 2013.
 It was followed by The Silkworm in 2014, Career of Evil in 2015, Lethal White in 2018, Troubled Blood in 2020, The Ink Black Heart in 2022, and The Running Grave in 2023.
 An eighth book The Hallmarked Man was published on 2 September 2025.

 Plot

-The problem

-Disabled Afghan War veteran and private investigator Cormoran Strike sleeps on a cot in his office after breaking up with his longtime on-again, off-again girlfriend, Charlotte Campbell.
-Robin Ellacott, just engaged to longtime boyfriend Matthew Cunliffe, is assigned by a temp agency as Strike's secretary.
-He is approached by John Bristow, the adoptive brother of Strike's childhood schoolmate Charlie.
-The police believe his supermodel sister Lula Landry, whom his parents adopted after Charlie died, committed suicide three months earlier by jumping to her death, but Bristow is certain she was murdered and wants Strike to investigate further.
-Although unconvinced, Strike takes on the case because he needs to repay a loan from his biological father, rock star Johnny Rokeby.
+Disabled Afghan War veteran and private investigator Cormoran Strike sleeps in his office after breaking up with his on-again, off-again aristocratic girlfriend, Charlotte Campbell.
+Robin Ellacott, recently engaged to longtime boyfriend Matthew Cunliffe, is mistakenly assigned by a temp agency as Strike's secretary, and their first encounter is very awkward.
+Strike is approached by lawyer John Bristow, the adoptive brother of Strike's childhood schoolmate Charlie, to reinvestigate the alleged suicide of his sister, supermodel Lula Landry.
+Although unconvinced, Strike takes the case, keen to repay a loan taken from his absentee biological father, rock star Johnny Rokeby.
 Finding Robin more resourceful and efficient than he expected, Strike extends her stay.

-The two set about interviewing Lula's friends and family members; her driver; the doorman for the "Kentigern Gardens", her luxury building in the Mayfair neighborhood; and a fashion designer who affectionately called her "Cuckoo".
-With each recollection of Lula and the day of her death, Strike comes to suspect the circumstances are murkier than he initially imagined.
-His suspicions are confirmed after interviewing Tansy Bestigui, Lula's downstairs neighbour who told police that she heard Lula fighting with a man shortly before her death.
-Although the police dismissed Tansy's statement because she could not have heard a fight through her flat's triple-glazed windows, Strike deduces that she had been locked out on the balcony by her husband following a heated argument over her cocaine use and, after telling him what she saw, had been threatened into lying that she was inside when she heard the argument.

-Shortly afterward, Lula's friend Rochelle Onifade is found dead in the Thames, drowned hours after leaving a meeting with Strike.
-He becomes convinced that she was in contact with the killer and later deduces that Lula, who took an interest in investigating her biological roots before her death, was murdered due to this.